aws/aws-app-mesh-examples/walkthroughs/howto-grpc-ingress-gateway/README.md

 The front-end is Virtual Gateway that maintains a persistent gRPC connection to the Color Server.
 The Virtual Gateway will be connected to an internet-facing NLB.
 It forwards the gRPC connections to the same methods in [color.ColorService](./color.proto).

+## Prerequisites
+1. Install Docker.
+It is needed to build the demo application images.

 ## Setup

 1. Clone this repository and navigate to the walkthroughs/howto-grpc-ingress-gateway folder, all commands will be ran from this location.